 Abdominal Wall Hernias

-An abdominal wall hernia is a protrusion of the intestine through an opening or area of weakness in the abdominal wall through which abdominal contents can protrude.
+An abdominal wall hernia is an opening or area of weakness in the abdominal wall through which abdominal contents can protrude.

 Abdominal hernias are very common, particularly among men.
 There are about 700,000 hernia operations each year in the United States.
 Hernias are usually named for the area in which they occur.